whisperfish/whisperfish/README.md

 The RPM automatically selects the `sailfish` feature flag, which will not compile outside of SailfishOS.
 This feature flag is *not* enabled by default, so it doesn't sit in the way.

 You'll have to manually set the `OUTPUT_DIR` variable, which contains the output of the `webrtc` build.
-The `fetch-webrtc.sh` script fetches `libwebrtc.a` pre-built for all four architectures, and for the two major versions of OpenSSL (3.x, and 1.1.1).
+The `fetch-webrtc.sh` script fetches `libwebrtc.a` pre-built for all four architectures by default, and for the two major versions of OpenSSL (3.x, and 1.1.1).

     bash fetch-webrtc.sh
     OUTPUT_DIR=$PWD/ringrtc/322/x86_64-unknown-linux-gnu/ cargo build --features bundled-sqlcipher